hertzsprung/dissertation/notes.md

 -----------------------------
 - Very mathsy
 - Two unstructed meshes: one mimicking BTF, one pure triangles
+- No clear advantage of either mesh is mentioned
 - Two equation sets: anelastic and psuedo-incompressible
-- Test: stratospheric gravity wave breaking
+- Test: stratospheric gravity wave breaking, excited by small hill (Witch of Agnessi)

 OpenFOAM
 ========